saurabhforgoogle/GoogleQuickDraw/README.md

 # GoogleQuickDraw
+This model detects objects drawn on GUIboard
-This model detects only four things i-Ants, Clock, Eiffel tower, Bat
+Note :This model detects only four things
+Ants, Clock, Eiffel tower, Bat